TrueSparrowSystems/UniCache/README.md

   }
 }
 ````
-#### Memcache Example
+#### Memcache Config Strategy
-Following is an example of memcache engine config strategy to be used in initializing Cache.
+Following is the memcache engine config strategy to be used in initializing PLG Works Cache.
 ```js
 const configStrategy = {
   cache: {